venelin/SPLITT-old/README.md

 The user guides and technical reference for the library are available from the [SPLITT web-page](https://venelin.github.io/SPLITT/index.html).

--   The [Getting started](https://venelin.github.io/SPLITT/articles/SPLITT.html) guide shows how to write a console application using SPLITT.
+-   The [Getting started](https://venelin.github.io/SPLITT/articles/SPLITT.html) guide shows how to compile and run a console application using SPLITT.
+-   The [Writing a traversal specification](https://venelin.github.io/SPLITT/articles/SPLITTTraversalSpecification.html) guide shows how to define the application specific data-type and node-traversal operations for execution with SPLITT.
 -   The [SPLITT classes](https://venelin.github.io/SPLITT/articles/SPLITTClasses.html) guide overviews the SPLITT classes.
 -   The [Calling SPLITT from an R-package](https://venelin.github.io/SPLITT/articles/SPLITTRcppModules.html) guide shows how to use Rcpp to wrap SPLITT traversal functionality into an R-package.